pactus-project/pactus.org/docs/guide/run-ansible.md

 ::: tab Linux and Mac

 ```
-docker run -i --rm -v ~/zarb/:/zarb zarb key inspect -e /zarb/keystore/validator_key.json
+docker run -i --rm -v ~/zarb/:/zarb zarb/zarb key inspect -e /zarb/keystore/validator_key.json
 ```

 :::

 ::::

-Let's create a vault and add validator private key inside the vault.
+Let's create a vault and add the validator private key inside the vault.
 You can use inspect command to copy the private key.

 ```
 ansible-vault create --vault-id vault@prompt tasks/vault.yml
 ```

-Set a strong password for vault.
+Set a strong password for the Vault.

 It opens up an editor.
 Once you're inside, treat this like a normal variable file: add ---, then a new variable: